shivan-vickers/resume/README.md

 ## SUMMARY

-Software engineering student with a background in marketing, sales, and consumer electronics.
-As a natural problem solver and technology enthusiast, computing was a great way for me to turn my skills and passions into a career I’d enjoy.
-My extensive experience working as part of a team and desire to be creative lend themselves well to the software development process.
+As a natural problem solver and technology enthusiast, programming was a great way for me to turn my skills and passions into a career I could enjoy.
+After taking a short career break to pursue an opportunity to give back to the community in my mother's hometown, I am ready to dive back into the field of software development.

 ## RELEVANT EXPERIENCE